 Graduate | Admissions

 NOTE FOR INTERNATIONAL APPLICANTS: Please be aware that all non-U.S. citizens are considered international applicants.
-Only students currently studying at Indiana University are exempt from this rule.
+Only students currently studying at Indiana University or holding Permanent Resident status are exempt from this rule.

-Answers to common questions about applying to the Department of Communication and Culture graduate program and further details about application materials may be found at Applying to CMCL.
+Answers to common questions about applying to the Department of Communication and Culture graduate program and further details about application materials may be found on our Application Blog.
 You may also post questions to this resource.

 The graduate admissions committee considers all parts of the application in making its decision and no one item is necessarily more important than any of the others.
 The following materials are required for complete applications: